-Taxes that were due to be submitted on March 27, 2020, or later are eligible for deferral.
-There is no maximum amount of qualifying payroll taxes that can be deferred.
+Taxes that were due to be submitted on March 27, 2020 or later are eligible for deferral ending December 31st.

 The CARES payroll tax deferral does not include an employer’s portion of Medicare taxes or any amounts withheld from employees (income tax withholdings and employee share of Social Security and Medicare).
 Payroll tax amounts reduced by the credits for qualified sick and family and medical leave wages or the Employee Retention Credit are not eligible for deferral.

 Are Third-Party Agents Responsible for the Deferred Payments?